-- III.7.3.7.1 Notwithstanding the various provisions above which define a maximum period of probationary service, a member who has had a pregnancy leave during her probationary period under IV.13.6.2 and IV.13.6.3 or a member who has taken a parental or adoption leave of more than four (4) months during his/her probationary period under IV.13.6.2 and IV.13.6.4 shall, upon written request to the Dean, with a copy to the Provost and Vice President Academic, no later than three (3) months following his/her return to duties after pregnancy, parental, or adoption leave, or by July 1st of the year in which he/she was scheduled to be considered for tenure, whichever is earlier, have his/her probationary period increased by one (1) year. - III.7.3.7.2 Similarly, a member who, during the probationary appointment has taken a sick leave under IV.13.6.5 of more than four (4) months may elect to have the probationary appointment extended by up to one (1) year, upon written request by the member to the Dean, with a copy to the Provost and Vice President Academic, within six (6) months following return to duties.
-Where the absence is for one (1) year or more, the probationary period for the member shall be extended by up to two (2) years, upon written request by the member to the Dean, with a copy to the Provost and Vice President Academic, no later than six (6) months following return to duties after the absence. - III.7.3.7.3 On compassionate grounds or in exceptional circumstances, a member may make a request to the Dean, with a copy to the Provost and Vice President Academic, that his/her probationary period be extended, normally for one (1) year.

-III.7.3.7.4 Notwithstanding the above, the maximum combined extensions granted to a member during his/her probationary appointment and reappointment will normally not exceed a total of two (2) years.
+- IV.4.1 Notwithstanding the various provisions above which define a maximum period of probationary service, a member who has had a pregnancy leave during their probationary period under V.7.2 or a member who has taken a parental or adoption leave of more than four (4) months during their probationary period under V.7.3 all, upon written request to the Dean/University Librarian, no later than three (3) months following their return to duties after pregnancy, parental, or adoption leave, or by August 1st of the year in which they were scheduled to be considered for reappointment, tenure or permanency, whichever is earlier, have their consideration deferred by one (1) year. - IV.4.2 Similarly, a member who, during the probationary appointment has taken a sick leave under V.8 of more than four (4) months may elect to have the consideration for reappointment, tenure or permanency deferred by up to one (1) year, upon written request by the member to the Dean within six (6) months following return to duties.
+Where the absence is for one (1) year or more, the deferral shall be up to two (2) years, upon written request by the member to the Dean no later than six (6) months following return to duties after the absence. - IV.4.3 On compassionate grounds or in exceptional circumstances, a member may make a request to the Dean that their consideration for reappointment, tenure or permanency be deferred, normally for one (1) year. - IV.4.4 Notwithstanding the above, the maximum combined extensions granted to a member during their probationary appointment and reappointment will normally not exceed a total of two (2) years.